 Figure 10.3 Comparison of empirical and theoretical PBF distribution fitted on daily wind speed data of the Hoofdplaat station, Netherlands.
-The fitting was done based on noncentral and tail K-moment using the linear approximation (denoted in the figure "K-moments 1").
+The fitting was based on upper and lower K-moment using the linear approximation (denoted in the figure "K-moments 1").
 For comparison the nonlinear approximation ("K-moments 2") is also shown but it is indistinguishable from the former case.
 Furthermore, empirical return periods assigned from order statistics are also shown.
-The points for K-moments have been adapted for the bias effect of time dependence but the points based on order statistics have not.
-The distribution function is depicted in terms of return period T, either on their entire range (left) or focusing on those greater than 1 year (right).
+The points for K-moments have been adapted for the bias effect of time dependence, but the points based on order statistics have not.
+The distribution function is depicted in terms of return period T, either on its entire range (left) or focusing on values greater than 1 year (right).
 The parameters are: $\xi = 0$, $\zeta = 2.28$, $\lambda = 7.53$ m/s, $x_L = 0$ and were fitted with focus on T > 1 year.